UIC-CS484/assignment-2---final-project-repository-team-27/README.md

-# Assignment 2
+# Assignment 3

-The assignment is still in progress.
-Please grade at the very end.
-I emailed the professor, he told he will forward it to the TA.
-Being in a single member team, it is really hard for me.
-Thank you so much for undertanding TA.
-I owe you one.
+The assignment is almost complete.
+Thank you for your understanding.

 ## Backend

 The server has been built using node.js and express.js and passport.js.
-It has end points right now primarily for signin, signup.
+It has end points right now primarily for signin, signup and to handleAPI call.

 ### `npm start` starts the server